bk/wmk/readme.md

   than the source and the `--force` has not been specified).
 This is mainly useful for list pages in `templates`, e.g. a blog frontpage with a list of blog entries.

+- `theme`: This is the name of a subdirectory to the directory `$basedir/themes` (or a symlink placed there) in which to look for extra `static`, `assets` and `template` directories.
+Note that neither `content` nor `data` directories of a theme will be used by `wmk`.
+A theme-provided template may be rendered as stand-alone page, but only if no local template overrides it (i.e. has the same relative path).
+Mako's internal template lookup will similarly first look for referenced components in the normal `template` directory before looking in the theme directory.

+- `extra_template_dirs`: A list of directories in which to look for Mako templates.
+These are placed after both `$basedir/templates` and theme-provided templates in the Mako search path.
+This makes it possible to build up a library of Mako components which can be easily used on multiple sites and across different themes.

 [ext]: https://python-markdown.github.io/extensions/
 [other]: https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions